 - Network: you could approach employers cold by sending a letter or email, but a better approach is to leverage your existing network.
 If you know someone within a company, don’t be afraid to ask for their advice or help in ensuring your approach is relevant.

-- Give it time: successful career transitions take time, so don’t give up.
+- Give it time: making a successful career change takes time, so don’t give up.
 In the meantime, take advantage of every opportunity to hone the skills that are relevant to your new career path and stay focused on your end goal.

-Are you procrastinating about changing careers?
+Are you procrastinating about making a career change?
+Our Career Counselling service can help you get clear on the best path to take.
 Are you lacking a good quality Resume or online profile to help you find your perfect role?
 If you would like assistance writing professional documents that highlight your strengths and achievements and set you apart from your competitors, please see our LinkedIn Profile Writing or Resume Writing Services.